-Since my move to New Mexico in 2018, my tapestry work has reflected the colors, forms, and textures of the high desert landscape.
-I am currently working in two series.
-One series, small wedge weave tapestries, depicts the ever-changing, always beautiful sky.
-Crosswinds and Virga are two pieces in this series, with more in the planning stages.
-The other series explores the boundary between mixed-media collage and tapestry.
+Since my move to New Mexico in 2018, my tapestry work has reflected the colors, forms, and features of the high desert landscape.
+I am currently working in three series.
+The first is called Fences, and is based on my sketches of broken-down barbed wire fences in my neighborhood.
+It is my contribution to current conversations around borders, fences, and walls.
+Three pieces, Gate, Falling, and Bruised, comprise this series to date.
+Another series, small wedge weave tapestries, depicts the ever-changing, always beautiful sky.
+Crosswinds, Virga, and Snowrise are pieces in this series, with more in the planning stages.
+A third series explores the boundary between mixed-media collage and tapestry.
 I am interested in collage not only as a design strategy for weft-faced woven pieces, but as a characteristic of the tapestries themselves, which may include diverse materials, textures, open warps and irregular edges.
 Rough Draft is the first piece in this ongoing series.

 Before the move to New Mexico, my art practice was focused on weaving pictorial tapestries.
 I developed two series for a solo exhibit in Atlanta in February-March 2018.
 Book of Hours was inspired by my study of illuminated manuscripts and medieval books of hours.
 The graphic qualities of the manuscript pages--the dense and colorful patterns, the mix of text, images and decoration, surrounded by either wide empty margins or even more dense patterning and decoration--all this inspired my series of contemporary illuminated manuscripts in tapestry form.
 The medieval manuscripts contain sacred meanings that are mostly lost to us today, while their visual appeal remains.